Academic Forms & Policies

-Deadlines for receipt of the reinstatement materials will be at 5pm on the days listed above.
+Deadlines for receipt of the reinstatement materials will be by midnight on the days listed above.
 It is advisable for international students to apply by the early review dates to allow enough time after the decision is made to process required Visa/I-20 paperwork to start classes on time.

 Students requesting an exception to university academic policies (example: late class drop) should contact their academic advisor and submit policy waiver documentation to the College of Engineering Academic Standards committee using the petition link below (please note that petitions for basic program extensions and credit limit increases have a separate process listed below.)

 Students who have been academically dismissed, must complete the Reinstatement paperwork and can include any policy waiver request in the reinstatement petition statement.